Manu25012001/Manu25012001/README.md

-# Mohit - AI and Space Exploration Enthusiast
+# Mohit Sharma - AI and Space Exploration Enthusiast

 ## About Me